 Exemplars presented in the application included:

-Why a traveling nurse chose to apply for a permanent position
+Why a traveling nurse chose to apply for a permanent position in the ED.

 How safe patient care is ensured.

 Communication handoff processes.

 To demonstrate how the ED focuses on promoting education, the ED explained how the staff is shaped through education programs and competency validation.
 The methods for orienting new staff and ongoing nursing staff development were also described: for example, each nurse is required to attain and continue certification for Basic Life Support, Pediatric Advanced Life Support, Advanced Cardiac Life Support, Trauma Nursing Core Courses, and Stroke Education.